PlasticDigits/TidalDex-Telegram-BrokerBot/db/README.md

 All sensitive data (private keys and mnemonics) are encrypted before storage using Fernet symmetric encryption with a user-specific key.
 The encryption uses a random salt for each encryption operation and PBKDF2 key derivation.

+### User ID Protection

+For enhanced security, all user IDs are irreversibly hashed using SHA-256 before being stored in the database.
+This means:

+1. Actual Telegram user IDs are never stored in the database
+2. Even with database access, it's computationally infeasible to determine the original user IDs
+3. Data lookup is performed using the same hashing algorithm, ensuring consistent access

+This approach provides an additional layer of security and privacy for users.

 ## Usage

 ```python